Questions about aged care homes

 - care services – such as personal care, nursing, and therapy services

 - hotel-type services – such as meals, laundry, cleaning, and social activities.

 What is the difference between an aged care home, residential care, and a nursing home?

-Retirement villages or independent living units, however, are not aged care homes and are not subsidised or regulated by the Australian Government.
-They offer a range of services for older people who have lower care needs.
+However, retirement villages or independent living units are not aged care homes.
+This means they are not subsidised or regulated by the Australian Government.

 When should I consider an aged care home rather than help at home?

 You might consider moving to an aged care home if you can no longer live independently at home.
 Or perhaps you need more help than your current carer, family or friends can provide.

 Am I eligible for a government-subsidised aged care home?